Fulbright College of Arts and Sciences

-The University of Arkansas (Fayetteville) and the Division of Agriculture invite nominations and applications for the position of dean of the Dale Bumpers College of Agricultural, Food and Life Sciences and senior associate vice president for academic programs of the Division of Agriculture (SAVP).
+The University of Arkansas (Fayetteville) invites nominations and applications for the position of dean of the Fulbright College of Arts and Sciences.

 University of Arkansas

 Founded in 1871, the University of Arkansas is a land grant institution, classified by the Carnegie Foundation among the nation’s top 3 percent of universities with the highest level of research activity.
-The University of Arkansas faculty of 1,500 support over 30,000 students across 96 undergraduate majors, 97 master's degree offerings, and 50 doctoral and specialist programs.
+The University of Arkansas faculty of 1,500 support over 30,000 students across 96 undergraduate majors, 97 master's degree offerings and 50 doctoral and specialist programs.
 With strong enrollment across its 10 colleges and schools and a broad array of research centers and institutes, the University of Arkansas is poised to grow its collaborative and innovative research enterprise and meet its land-grant mission well into the future.
 The university is consistently ranked among the top universities and best values in the United States.
-Fayetteville and Northwest Arkansas are also regularly ranked among the nation's top best-places-to-live.
-Under the leadership of Chancellor Charles F. Robinson, and on the heels of celebrating its sesquicentennial, the University is currently honing its “150 Forward” strategic plan which focuses on three pillars – research excellence, student success, and being an employer of choice.
+Fayetteville and Northwest Arkansas are also regularly and repeatedly at the top of best-places-to-live rankings.
+Under the leadership of Chancellor Charles F. Robinson, and on the heels of celebrating its sesquicentennial, the University is currently honing its “150 Forward” strategic plan which focuses on three pillars – research excellence, student success and being an employer of choice.

 The University of Arkansas offers a vibrant work environment and a workplace culture that promotes a healthy work-life balance.
 The benefits package includes university contributions to health, dental, life and disability insurance, tuition waivers for employees and their families, 12 official holidays, immediate leave accrual, and a choice of retirement programs with university contributions ranging from 5 to 10% of employee salary.